‘Vanderpump Rules’ Star Kristen Doute Discusses ‘Low’ With Stassi Schroder

 Vanderpump Rules fans are well aware of the rift between Kristen Doute and Stassi Schroder, despite the friendship’s breakdown not playing out on television yet.
-Season 8 will show the two women drifting apart, while Katie Maloney-Schwartz will also be thrown in the mix.
-While the reason behind the friend’s breakup might not be known to fans, they might find comfort in knowing Kristen isn’t really sure what happened either.
+Season 8 will show the two women drifting apart, while Katie Maloney-Schwartz will also be thrown into the mix.
+While the reason behind the friends’ breakup might not be known to fans, they might find comfort in knowing Kristen isn’t really sure what happened either.
 The clothing designer caught up with Entertainment Tonight while attending the Charlie’s Angels premiere earlier this week.
 Kristen was asked about her feud with Stassi and Katie, a question she’s been bombarded with from all angles lately.

-“It’s no surprise that we hit a low,” Kristen admitted.
 “I feel like we’ve been friends for 10 years, family basically, my sisters, and with that comes up and downs.
 We’re definitely at a down right now, so we’ll kind of just see where it goes.
 My POV is I’ll love them always and forever and support everything that they do.”

 Kristen is looking for some sort of answer as to what went wrong in her friendships, and she hopes to find out alongside the viewers.